 To explicitly specify the number of CPUs for test execution:

 Specify pytest as the project testing framework.
-See Choosing Your Testing Framework for more details.
+See Testing frameworks for more details.

 In the Run/Debug Configurations dialog, in the Additional Arguments field specify the number of the CPUs to run the tests: